28/fileprocessor/README.md

 (txt/replace-whole-text-in-file (io/file "/test-dir/t0.txt") "changed")
 => nil

-;; The text in the file is changed...
+;; Text in the file is changed...
 (slurp (io/file "/test-dir/t0.txt"))
 => "changed"

-;; A alternative of the replace-text-in-file for multiple files.
+;; Alternative to the replace-text-in-file function for multiple files.
 Replaces all ;; occurrences in all files.
 Can take a file extensions set.
 (txt/replace-text-in-files test-dir "T" "t")
 => nil

-;; A alternative of the replace-whole-text-in-file for multiple files.
+;; Alternative to the replace-whole-text-in-file function for multiple files.
 Can take ;; a file extensions set.
 (txt/replace-whole-text-in-files test-dir "changed")
 => nil

 ;; A special case function that generates files for each line of the provided ;; names list file.
-Each line is a input to a name decorator function.
+Each line is an input to the name decorator function.
 The ;; output of the function is the name of the generated file.
 (txt/generate-files-from-names-list (str test-dir "names") s/upper-case "Test")
 => nil